Heavenly elliptic curves over quadratic fields: Introduction

 \section{Introduction}

 Once and for all, fix an algebraic closure $\Qbar$ of $\QQ$.
 In what follows, all algebraic extensions of $\QQ$ will be viewed as subfields of $\Qbar$.
 For any $N > 1$, we let $\bmu_N$ denote the set of $N$th roots of unity in $\Qbar$ and set $\bmu_{N^\infty} = \bigcup_i \bmu_{N^i}$.
-If $K \subseteq \Qbar$ is a number field and $\ell$ is a rational prime number, we define\footnote{The kanji $\ten$ is pronounced ``ten'' and has the meaning \emph{heaven}.
-See \S \ref{sec:IharaQuestion} for an explanation of this notation.} $\ten := \ten(K, \ell)$ to be the maximal pro-$\ell$ extension of $K(\bmu_{\ell^\infty})$ which is unramified away from $\ell$.
+If $K$ is a number field and $\ell$ is a rational prime, we define\footnote{The kanji $\ten$ is pronounced ``ten'' and has the meaning \emph{heaven}.
+See \S \ref{sec:IharaQuestion} for an explanation of this notation.} $\ten := \ten(K, \ell)$ to be the maximal pro-$\ell$ extension of $K(\bmu_{\ell^\infty}\!)$ which is unramified away from $\ell$.
 We call an abelian variety $A/K$ \emph{heavenly} at $\ell$ if $K(A[\ell^\infty]) \subseteq \ten$.
-Such abelian varieties arise when considering the pro-$\ell$ variant of the outer Galois representation attached to $\PP^1_K-\{0,1,\infty\}$, and their arithmetic relates to a classic open question of Ihara on the kernel of this representation (see \S\ref{sec:IharaQuestion}).
+Heavenly abelian varieties arise in the study of the pro-$\ell$ outer Galois representation attached to $\PP^1_K-\{0,1,\infty\}$, and their arithmetic relates to an open question of Ihara on the kernel of this representation (see \S\ref{sec:IharaQuestion}).
+It has been conjectured \cite[Conj.~1]{Rasmussen-Tamagawa:2008} that for any number field $K$ and any $g > 0$, there are only finitely many pairs $(\ell, [A]_{K})$ where $A/K$ is a $g$-dimensional abelian variety which is heavenly at $\ell$.